 Accessibility

-Chester Race Company has a proactive attitude to catering for disabled racegoers.
+Chester Race Company has a proactive attitude to catering for racegoers with accessibility needs.
 Chester Racecourse is DDI compliant, however, owing to the age of the racecourse (we’ve been racing since 1539!), suitability does vary across the racecourse.
-To assist racegoers with disabilities or mobility restrictions we have a number of policies and services in place to help make the racing experience at Chester an enjoyable event.
+To assist racegoers with accessibility or mobility restrictions we have a number of policies and services in place to help make the racing experience at Chester an enjoyable event.
 The services we provide on race days include a complimentary companion pass, a dedicated team based at the Accessibility Reception, viewing platforms and blue badge parking zones.
+A full breakdown of accessibility information can be viewed online in our Accessibility Guide below.

 Should you need specific assistance on the race day, please call the Box office in advance (at least 7 days prior) on 01244 304610.